'Today is your day, Susan': New Zealanders react to Malcolm Rewa's guilty verdict

-Malcolm Rewa, after an almost unprecedented third trial, has been found guilty of murdering Susan Burdett in her South Auckland home in 1992.
+The jury took just under four hours to return their unanimous verdict today after hearing two weeks of evidence and arguments in the High Court at Auckland.

+It was Rewa's third trial for the murder charge, after two juries in 1998 were unable to decide whether he was guilty of her murder.
+He was, however, convicted of Burdett's rape.

-Infamously, the Crown had also prosecuted Teina Pora for the accounts clerk's murder.
+Infamously, the Crown had also prosecuted Teina Pora for the accounts clerk's murder in her South Auckland home in March 1992.

 When just 17 years old, Pora was arrested and later twice wrongly convicted for murdering Burdett.